Medical Marijuana in Kentucky

 On Thursday, April 10, 2014, Kentucky then-Gov. Steve Beshear signed into law a proposal that was intended to allow patients to use cannabidiol (“CBD,” a non-psychoactive component of marijuana) if directed by a physician.
 The law went into effect immediately with his signature, but it is extremely unlikely it will actually result in patients being able to access CBD unless it is revised by the legislature.
 Unfortunately, the legislation excludes the vast majority of patients who could benefit from medical marijuana.

-For more information on this law, please see summary of SB 124.
+For more information on this law, please see a summary of SB 124.

 Stay Updated with CalmEffect, Kentucky!